Blake Snell

 Early Life and Background

-Blake Ashton Snell was born on December 4, 1992, in Seattle, Washington.
-He attended Shorewood High School in Shoreline, Washington, where he played for the baseball team.
-In high school, he trained at a facility owned by his father, a former minor league baseball player.
-In his senior season, Snell recorded a 9–0 win–loss record, a 1.00 earned run average (ERA) with 128 strikeouts in over 63 innings pitched.
+Blake Ashton Snell was born on December 4, 1992, in Seattle, Washington, and grew up in the greater Seattle area.
+He attended Shorewood High School in Shoreline, Washington, where he played on the school’s baseball team.
+As a teenager, he trained at a baseball facility owned by his father, a former minor league player who helped shape his early approach to pitching.

 Blake Snell Career